KiaiAji/KiaiAji/README.md

-# Hi there 👋, I'm Ghazi Al-Ghifari!
+# Hi there 👋, I'm KiaiAji!

 🎓 **Mahasiswa Teknik Informatika** | Universitas Bengkulu
 💡 Passionate about turning **data into insights** and building smart AI solutions!